worldline/ios-training/docs/src/swift-part2/README.md

 [this code](https://swiftfiddle.com/05f4d4d3c8235299a875e08dcb3992f8) illustrates some of the above features.

-In additions to classes, structs in swift are very powerful and provide similar features than classes with some exceptions.
+In additions to classes, structs in swift are powerful and provide similar features than classes with some exceptions.

 ## Structs